Your sales funnel – also known as your revenue funnel or sales process – leads prospective customers through their buying journey.

 - They highlight a risk-free offer

-- Reliable product and brand
+- They offer a reliable product and a reliable brand

 - FAQs available during the sale funnel to reassure visitors